OweT1/personal/module-reviews/CS2100 Computer Organization.md

 Midterms were definitely on the tougher side, even with PYPs.
 I felt that I did badly, especially for the last question (got 2/10), which showed in my overall marks.
 Upper quartile was 27.5/40, which was quite high and I felt that I could have done a lot better if I understood what the last question was about.

 ### Finals - 76/100
 Was very scared for the finals paper given my low confidence for the last few topics.
 Doing a lot of PYPs helped a bit but not a lot, as I was often wrong for those questions anyways.
 Ended doing fine for those topics and fell behind for the topics before Midterms.
-Could have done a lot better but oh wells.
+Could have done a lot better if I wasn't careless but it is what it is.

 #### Expected Grade: A
 #### Actual Grade: A+